notice

 Con Brio Choral Society

-Stephen Bruce, Director
+Dr. Stephen Bruce, Music Director

-Formed in 1997, Con Brio is the realization of a vision held by eight experienced choristers.
+Con Brio is the realization of a vision held by eight experienced choristers.
 Their goal is uncompromising musical excellence in an auditioned, amateur chamber choir.
-Con Brio now numbers close to 50 singers from Branford to Glastonbury to Groton and beyond.
+Con Brio now numbers close to 70 singers from Branford to Glastonbury to Groton and beyond.
 Attracting both professional musicians and enthusiastic amateurs alike, many of Con Brio's members sing or have sung with other choruses including Hartford Chorale, The New Haven Chorale, Pro Arte Festival Chorus, Oratorio Society of New York, the Gilbert and Sullivan Society of Connecticut, Eastern Connecticut Symphony Orchestra Chorus and Cappella Cantorum.

 Auditions are by appointment.
-Contact Susan Saltus at (860) 767-0090.
+Contact Susan Saltus at (860) 575 9668.

 [Top]